Micro Fishing in Southern Florida

 Fortunately, I did remember to bring my Tiemco long shank, barbed size 28 hooks that I bought from an online fly shop, and some 8x fly tippet so I had the right terminal tackle.
 The longer shank allows easy catch and release and the barb assures the fish stays on the hook and is not lost in streamside vegetation.

-Scaled Herring caught in Everglades City Florida
+Scaled Herring (Harengula jaguana) caught in Everglades City Florida

 It is important to purchase all your gear before going to southern Florida because there is very little freshwater fishing tackle at the Wal-marts, Bass Pro Shops, and other tackle shops, and almost nothing for fly fishing, so your only option will be to dismantle small sabiki rigs if you plan on catching micros.